Skip to content

-Self-Hosting LLMs vs Cloud APIs: Cost, Performance & Privacy Compared (2026)
+Self-Hosting LLMs vs Cloud APIs: Cost, Speed, Privacy 2026

-Practical comparison of self-hosting LLMs with Ollama, vLLM, and llama.cpp versus cloud APIs from OpenAI, Anthropic, and Google.
-Covers cost-per-token modeling, hardware requirements, latency, and when each approach wins.
+Self-hosting LLMs with Ollama, vLLM, and llama.cpp vs cloud APIs: cost-per-token modeling, hardware needs, latency, and when each approach wins.

-Self-Hosting LLMs vs Cloud APIs: Cost, Performance & Privacy Compared (2026)
+Illustration for Self-Hosting LLMs vs Cloud APIs: Cost, Speed, Privacy 2026

 The question used to be simple: can you even run a useful LLM locally?
 In 2026, the answer is definitively yes.
 Open-weight models like Llama 3.3, Qwen 3, DeepSeek R1, and Mistral Large rival proprietary models on many benchmarks.
 Consumer GPUs have enough VRAM to run 70B-parameter models.
 Tools like Ollama make local inference as easy as pulling a Docker image.